 CPS schools receive two discretionary funding sources that provide targeted support to low-income students: Supplemental Aid and Title I.

 Supplemental Aid (SA) funds are distributed to schools based on the number of students who are eligible to receive free or reduced-price meals under the federal Child Nutrition Act of 1966 and the National School Lunch Act, as of the 20th day of the school year.
-In FY2020, CPS increased the rate from $910 per student to $920, providing over $221 million in total funding.
+For FY2021, CPS increased the rate from $920 per student to $950, providing over $260 million in total funding.
 SA follows the same spending rules as local funds, allowing greater flexibility in how funds are used.

 Title I of the federal Every Student Succeeds Act (ESSA) provides funds to schools with high concentrations of low-income, educationally disadvantaged students who require supplementary services.
 Approximately 89 percent of CPS schools qualify for Title I discretionary funding.
-Even though the district’s enrollment has decreased, CPS is maintaining school-based Title I allocations in 2019-20, which is raising the average per-student Title I allocation from $853 to $887.
+Even though the district’s enrollment has decreased, CPS is maintaining the aggregate school-based Title I allocation in 2020-21, which is raising the average per-student Title I allocation from $887 to $908.

 Research has shown that students from low-income households generally require additional resources to be successful, and the increase in SA and Title I per-student funding will help ensure all of our students have the support they need to reach their potential.

 Schools receive additional positions, services, and funding for various operational expenses.
-In FY2020, the following operational funding appears in schools budgets:
+In FY2021, the following operational funding appears in schools budgets: